amberbit/elixir-cocktails/elixir-cocktails/elixir/amnesia.md

 Use Amnesia, a simple wrapper of Erlang's mnesia database.

 ##Adding Amnesia to dependencies
-To add Amnesia, edit your mix.exs and add a new dependency in function
+To add Amnesia, edit your mix.exs and add a new dependency in function:

     defp deps do
         [{:amnesia, github: "meh/amnesia", tag: :master}]